rakutentech/dotfiles-boshrelease/README.md

 # BIG NOTES
 1. It is known that if you modify `shrc.extra_commands` (although this should not happen frequently), all jobs those have `shrc` installed will be re-deployed since the templated files are changed.
 Considering that it is common to have `shrc` installed on ALL jobs, this will trigger re-deploy on ALL jobs, and sometimes it is known to be a pain in the ass.
 2. For now `shrc` is bound to root account, which means commands are run with root priviledge.
-Be careful not to inject `rm -rf /$EMPTY` here.
+The extra commands are executed with `set -eu` for your flight safety.

 # What is done by default
 1. inputrc: